 The following are some of the most effective BPM tools you might want to try to improve the efficiency, engagement, and productivity of your team members:

 Weekdone is a business project management software that operates according to the OKR (Objectives and Key Results) methodology.
 This framework involves identifying specific, long-term goals, or objectives, along with measurable results that can be used to determine a person’s progress toward that objective.

 Weekdone makes it easier than ever for team leaders to help those they supervise to set goals and make sure they’re continually acting in a way that helps them to move toward accomplishing those goals.

 It features a clear, easy-to-navigate dashboard that breaks down goals into smaller pieces and shows how each user is progressing.

 This software provides constant accountability and makes sure every member of a team is on the same page.
 It simplifies group and one-on-one communication, too, and allows everyone to have access to the resources they need so that nothing falls through the cracks.

-Monday.com is a simple, streamlined teamworking BPM tool that many businesses rely on to stay organized and measure progress during projects.
+Monday.com is a simple, streamlined team-working BPMS that many businesses rely on to stay organised and measure progress during projects.

 It features visually intuitive layouts but still offers several features that help with project management.
 The list includes things like time tracking tools, reporting features, and various uploading options that allow for easy document storage and sharing.
 Monday.com also offers tools for hour tracking and invoicing.